Pictured above: Spanish bayonet (Yucca aloifolia) by Jenny Evans (CC BY-NC 2.0). Click on terms for botanical definitions. View post as a PDF.

 Spanish bayonet occurs naturally in sandhills, dry thickets, disturbed sites, and coastal strands, hammocks and grasslands.
 It flowers spring through fall and provides food and cover for a variety of wildlife and pollinators.
-The blooms are frequented for their nectar by hummingbirds and butterflies such as the great southern white (Ascia monuste).
-Spanish bayonet is also the larval host plant for the cofaqui giant skipper (Megathymus cofaqui) and yucca giant skipper (Megathymus yuccae) butterflies.
+The blooms are frequented for their nectar by hummingbirds and butterflies such as the Great southern white (Ascia monuste).
+Spanish bayonet is also a larval host plant for the Cofaqui giant skipper (Megathymus cofaqui) and Yucca giant skipper (Megathymus yuccae) butterflies.

 Family: Agavaceae (Century plant family)

 Native range: Nearly throughout, but mostly in coastal counties